opis/closure/README.md

 \Opis\Closure\init();
 ```

-If you are using this library on a server environment and you have preload enabled (which you should), then
+If you are using this library in a server environment, and you have preload enabled (which you should), then
 pass `true` as an argument to the `init` function.

 ```php